Dharunika2301/Text-Generator/README.md

 # GPT Text Generator

-This app generates text from a user prompt using a pretrained GPT model from Hugging Face Transformers.
+A Flask app on Hugging Face Spaces that generates meaningful text from a user prompt using a pretrained GPT model from the Hugging Face Transformers library.

 ## Features

-- Enter any prompt.
+- Enter a prompt.
+- Generate text with a pretrained GPT model.
-- Generate up to 250 new tokens.
+- Limit output to about 250 words.
-- Display the generated text in the app.
+- Simple web interface.

+## Files

+- `app.py` — main Flask application.
+- `requirements.txt` — Python dependencies.
+- `Dockerfile` — needed for Docker Spaces.

 ## How it works

-The app uses a GPT-style causal language model and the Hugging Face `text-generation` pipeline.
-For GPT-2 style models, setting the pad token to the EOS token helps avoid padding warnings [web:13][web:16].
+The app uses the Hugging Face `text-generation` pipeline with `gpt2`.
+It generates up to 250 new tokens and then trims the final response to 250 words.

-## Files

-- `app.py` - main application file.
-- `requirements.txt` - Python dependencies.

-## Installation
+## Install locally

 ```bash
 pip install -r requirements.txt